-- Net investment in capital assets consists of capital assets net of accumulated depreciation and reduced by the outstanding balances of borrowings used to finance the purchase or construction of those assets. - Unrestricted net position is the remaining net position that does not meet the definition of net investment in capital assets or restricted net position.
+- Net investment in capital assets consists of capital, lease and subscription assets net of accumulated depreciation and amortization and reduced by the outstanding balances of borrowings used to finance the purchase, use, or construction of those assets. - Unrestricted net position is the remaining net position that does not meet the definition of net investment in capital assets or restricted net position.